MrZer0x0/EncoreMP/README.md

 # [5] Partner files

 **ESP companion**
-- This overhaul requires the ESP file `EncoreMPV080` to function as intended.
+- This overhaul requires the ESP file `EncoreMPV081` to function as intended.
 This ESP adds no new content, it only changes magic effect costs, experience gain values, and some GMSTs
+- See the partner file "EncoreMP V0.81 ESP companion" for a full list of changes

+**ESP optional new content companion**
+- There is an optional ESP file which overhauls some content in the original game.
+This is not required, and EncoreMP is not balanced around it.
+As of V0.81 it includes racial ability changes, birth sign changes, and a change to the (tribunal) assassin spawn script that stops them appearing before level 10
-- See the partner file "EncoreMP V0.80 ESP companion" for a full list of changes
+- See the partner file "EncoreMP V0.81 new content ESP companion" for a full list of changes

 **Compiling companion**
-- If you are curious about how the changes were made, or the finer details of the mechanics, have a look at the partner file "V0.80 Beta release compiling changes"
+- If you are curious about how the changes were made, or the finer details of the mechanics, have a look at the partner file "V0.81 Beta release compiling changes"
 - This file contains a complete list of all of the changes made to the base tes3mp code, and some coments on why many of the changes were made